Jump to featured news Jump to other news and events

 Yellow fever

-Reminder, vaccinations for influenza and COVID are covered under Medicare Part B.
+Reminder, vaccinations for influenza, COVID and pneumonia are covered under Medicare Part B.

 The IRA provides the means for impacting prescription drug prices in 2024 and beyond.
 Further information regarding the IRA’s impact on PURA insureds will be provided as it becomes available.